What Are My Rights If I Got Food Poisoning At A California Restaurant?

 Our Oakland Premises Liability Lawyers Can Explain Details

 Reviewing a legal summary about food poisoning is helpful, but you should trust an experienced and California premises liability attorney to help with a real-life case.
 To learn how our team can help, please contact Venardi Zurada, LLP.
-We can schedule a complimentary consultation at our offices in Oakland, Walnut Creek, or Redding, CA. After hearing about your circumstances, we can discuss how to move forward.
+We can schedule a complimentary consultation at our offices in Oakland, or Walnut Creek, CA. After hearing about your circumstances, we can discuss how to move forward.